tarassov2022/Autocode-Domain-model/readme.md

-# Task Description
+# Domain model

+### Goals
+- Practice to work with Java objects.
+- Practice to work with Java packages.
+- Practice to work with Java interfaces.
+- Practice refactoring of code based on specification.

+### Short description
 Your domain area is Gift Box with candies.
+You should update code to match specification.
+After that you should implement required methods in domain area.

+Please see readme.md  file in skeleton repository for detailed instructions.

+### Detailed description

-**1. You should put the following classes into package 'candies':**
+**1. You should put the following classes into package 'com.epam.tat.domainmodel.candies':**
 - Candy.
 - CandyBase.